 - Brand Consideration - Your target audience is considering buying from you or at least has included you in their short list of possibilities, along with your competitors.

-- Direct Sales - Getting your target audience to purchase directly from you.
+- Direct Sales/Direct Response - Getting your target audience to purchase directly from you.

 For example, you might use search engine advertising, like Google Adwords, for lead generation purposes, but it may be a poor choice for direct sales, especially if your target audience doesn't purchase that way.